 Why is showing up as an ad so important, you might ask?
 Because PPC ads show up above all organic results, giving you an edge over your competitors.

-The best thing about PPC ads is that they’re extremely affordable and you only pay when your ad is clicked.
+The best thing about PPC as a flower shop marketing strategy is that they’re extremely affordable and you only pay when your ad is clicked.
 So for example, if you win the bid for the keyword “fresh cut roses,” your ad will show up in search results.
 However, you’ll only pay your bid amount for that keyword when the ad is clicked.

 Social media is a great platform for florists.
 Many social platforms have a reliance on images to make posts unique, and let’s face it; flowers are some of the best material for photos.